-Ehrlichiosis and anaplasmosis are both characterized by a sudden onset of fever and symptoms that may include headache, muscle pain, nausea, vomiting, and mental confusion.
+Ehrlichiosis and anaplasmosis are both characterized by a sudden onset of symptoms that may include fever, headache, muscle pain, nausea, vomiting, and mental confusion.
 Patient blood tests often show leucopenia (low white-blood cell count), thrombocytopenia (low platelet count) and abnormal liver function tests.
-A rash may occur on up to 30% of adults and 60% of children infected with ehrlichiosis.
+A rash may occur on 30 to 60% of ehrlichiosis patients.
 Rashes are uncommon in anaplasmosis patients.
 Ehrlichiosis and anaplasmosis can both cause a severe or fatal illness and up to 2% of patients may die if not treated.
 Severe illness may also result in difficulty breathing, or bleeding disorders.
 Persons who are asplenic or immune-compromised are more likely to suffer a severe illness or fatal infection.